EinMix: universal toolkit for advanced MLP architectures¶

 We split tensor into patches of shape hI wI

-and mixed things within channel.
+and mixed per-channel.

 Mixing in subgrids¶